Homepage > Blank SSA SS-5 Template

 Dos and Don'ts

-• Do double-check your information for accuracy.
+• Do double-check all personal information for accuracy.

-• Don't leave any required fields blank.
+• Don't leave any required fields blank; fill in all necessary information.

 Misconceptions